mvh/event-notes/index.rst

 Credits
 =======

-Special thanks to `PyDanny <http://twitter.com/pydanny>`_ for the inspiration for this project.
+Thanks to Jathan McCollum for letting me clone his setup!
+And thanks to `PyDanny <http://twitter.com/pydanny>`_ for inspiring Jathan for his project.
 (See: `PyDanny's Event Notes
 <http://pydanny-event-notes.readthedocs.org/>`_)
-And thanks to Jathan McCollum for letting me clone his notes!

 Indices and tables
 ==================